atm1504/myQuizApp/README.md

 # MyQuizApp
-This ia an quiz app
+This ia an quiz app.